SimonMaracine/Nine-Morris-3D/README.md

 It is a free casual board game with hopefully beautiful 3D graphics.
 It has five game modes:
 _standard (nine men's morris)_, _jump_, _jump+_, _twelve men's morris_ and _hunt_, each with their AIs.
 Games can be saved and be continued later.
 AI and other settings are configurable.
 The background can be changed as you wish.
+It supports 3D sounds and has some beautiful music.

 The game runs on Linux and Windows.

 Hopefully an Android version will be made.